nvanwinden/nvanwinden/README.md

 ### Hi, I'm Nilo

-- 💻 I'm a software engineering student at Codam Coding College
+- 💻 I'm a Backend Engineer Trainee at WeTransfer
-- 🌱 I'm currently building a full stack app with Vue and NestJS in TypeScript
 - 😄 My pronouns are: They/Them
 - 📫 Reach me at LinkedIn: https://www.linkedin.com/in/n-van-winden/